adamsilver/fdpb/02-Checkout.md

 We can forgive users for entering a slash as we can easily strip that out on the server.
 We do the hard work so users don't have to.
 Additionally, we still give users a hint, so that users who are more careful and anxious&mdash;those that read all instructions&mdash;they will feel at ease and empowered at the same time.

 You'll also notice the expiry date uses `input type="number"`.
-For supporting browsers, users won't even be able to type a slash.
-It will be ignored.
+For supporting browsers, users cant't type a slash; it will be ignored.
 On mobile, an on-screen numeric keyboard will be shown making it easier still.
 This is what it looks like:

 ![!]()

-And for people who like to use the keyboard on desktop, we might call them power users, can use the up and down arrows to increment and decrement the field without the pain of selecting/deleting/typing etc.
+And for people who use the keyboard on desktop, may use the up and down arrows to increment and decrement the field without the pain of selecting/deleting/typing etc.

 Some browsers show little increment and decrement buttons on these inputs.
 They are quite ugly and hard to use.
 To turn them off, we can use the following CSS: